Simulation

 NASA cFS Website

 Hardware Simulators Hardware Simulators are fully customizable software models of a specific piece of flight hardware that often focus on inputs/outputs of the device.
 Each of these models serve as virtual hardware in order to provide the flight software with an accurate representation of its data.
-The STF-1 team will create hardware simulators for certain pieces of flight software on STF-1, as well as enable other teams to create additional hardware simulators for further missions that employ the NOS3 suite.
+The STF-1 team has created hardware simulators for certain pieces of flight software on STF-1, as well as enabled other teams to create additional hardware simulators for further missions that employ the NOS3 suite.

 Vagrant Vagrant allows a computer to set up the VM necessary to run the applications associated with the NOS3 suite.